crisrojas/Movies/README.md

 MVVM, VIPER, VIP, Clean Architecture, dependency injection... all of these approaches eventually lead to burnout...

-They claim to provide benefits for large projects, yet their advocates never define what a "large project" is, resulting in every project adopting such ~(anti-)~patterns.
+They claim to provide benefits for large projects, yet their advocates never define what a "large project" is, resulting in every project adopting such (anti)patterns.

-This project is a playground for experimentation, marking my first step in moving away from industry madness and toward simpler, yet powerful, scalable, enjoyable, and maintainable (really, no marketing void promises) development patterns.
-This is my take on "Simplicity Driven Development" philosophy (which isn't really my take, but rather the SwiftUI one; you won't find much innovation here coming from me)...
+This project is a playground for experimentation, marking my first step in moving away from industry madness and walking toward simpler, yet powerful, scalable, enjoyable, and maintainable development patterns (really, no marketing void promises).

+This is my take on "Simplicity Driven Development" philosophy (which isn't really my take, but rather the SwiftUI one...)

-### Patterns/Decisions (heavily influenced/learned by reading Jim Lai's articles)
+### Technical decisions/philosophy (heavily influenced by Jim Lai's articles)

 - Encapsulation over Dependency Injection
 - Prioritizing simplicity and a small codebase over testability
+- Smart refactoring instead of "one VM/Presenter per view"...
-- Leveraging Native SDK rather than fighting against it
+- Leveraging Native SDK rather than fighting it
-- Using URLSession instead of unnecessary third-party libraries (I'm looking at you, Alamofire/Moya...)
+- Using URLSession instead of unnecessary third-party libraries (I'm looking at you, Alamofire/Moya)
-- Crafting tailored code to meet the app's needs instead of relying on unnecessary, cognitive taxing patterns & boilerplate
+- Tailored, handcrafted code over unnecessary, cognitive taxing boilerplate
+- "I won't needed it and If I do I'll smartly rewrite/migrate" instead of abstracting your persistency solution away "just in case"

+About that latest point, here's some advice:

+- you need sync to a server?: Codable + FS
+- you need local persistence only?: Codable + FS
+- you need sync between devices?: CoreData/SwiftData + CloudKit

+If you know before hand the answers to those questions (which you know 100% of the time regarding a project), you won't ever neeed to change your persistence solution...

+Thats all.
+Happy coding 👋

 ### Todo/WIP